-Units (Letter grade) 4; Class Hours: 64-72 lecture/16-18 by arrangement lab hours/semester; Recommended: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400; Prerequisite(s): MATH 120 or 121 or 123, or appropriate score on District math placement test and other measures as appropriate.
+Units (Letter grade) 4; Class Hours: 64-72 lecture hours/semester; Recommended: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400; Prerequisite(s): MATH 120 or 123 (offered at CSM or Skyline), or appropriate score on District math placement test and other measures as appropriate.
 Description: Covers trigonometric functions of angles and real numbers, graphs of the trigonometric functions, trigonometric equations, the proof and uses of trigonometric identities, solving triangles, inverse functions, and complex numbers.
 Transfer: CSU: B4.